-We’ve spoken to Sara Banning, one of our education co-ordinators responsible for STEM (Science, Technology, Engineering and Maths) Community Engagement and Helen Sime, our mechanical and electrical delivery manager to find out how our waterways can encourage more young women to take an interest in maths and science.
+Sara Banning is one of our education co-ordinators responsible for STEM (Science, Technology, Engineering and Maths) community engagement.
+Helen Sime is our mechanical and electrical delivery manager.
+They were keen to share why our waterways are a great place for young women to use their maths and science skills.

 How can canals teach young people about science and maths?

 Helen: The canals can show young people how science and maths influence their everyday lives and the environment around them.
 The canals are also an example of how the advancement of technology has built the society that we know today via the industrial revolution.

 Without these subjects we wouldn’t be able to engineer amazing structures that move or have stayed standing for hundreds of years.

 Can you tell us a bit more about your aim to get more young women interested in science and maths?

 Helen: I think the key is to show girls in school the variety of interesting jobs which you can do if you have maths and science qualifications.
 I think it can be hard for young girls to know what careers are out there and this stops them pursuing certain subjects.
 For example me, my sister and both of our husbands have engineering qualifications, yet the jobs we do are hugely different (industry, aerospace, motorsport and canals).